 - New credit: 10%

-You can see that as you begin to make changes to each category, your score will begin to change.
-However, the length time each one affects your score varies; some are short term, while others last longer.
-For example, a hard inquiry for a new credit card typically only affects your score with a slight ding for six months.
+You can see that as you begin to make changes to each category, your FICO score will begin to change.
+However, the length time each one affects your FICO score varies; some are short term, while others last longer.
+For example, a hard inquiry for a new credit card typically only affects your FICO score with a slight ding for six months.

 That’s a short amount of time in the world of credit.
 Making on-time payments, on the other hand, can take over a year to fully erase the damage caused by a defaulted loan.

 When you’re ready to repair your credit, go through each category listed above and decide how you can take action to improve your financial habits.
 Get started right away so that you can make the most progress before you really need it.

 How Often Is Your Credit Score Re-calculated?

-Your credit score also reflects a particular moment in time, not two periods that are compared to one another.
-So it doesn’t change in a technical sense, it’s simply recalculated based on the contents of your credit report each time your score is requested.
+Your credit scores also reflect a particular moment in time, not two periods that are compared to one another.
+So it doesn’t change in a technical sense, it’s simply recalculated based on the contents of your credit report each time your credit scores are requested.

 Another factor to consider is that there are several different credit scoring models available, all of which may churn out different numbers for your credit score.
 An auto lender, for example, will likely request an industry-specific score that places greater importance on your potential risk in repaying your car loan.

 A credit card company might check a bankcard score before approving your application.
 This is important to know because even if you’ve monitored your basic credit score and think you have a solid number, your lender might not access the same calculation.

 In a worst-case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.